 Words by Simon Difford

 A sibling, or at least cousin, of the Martinez and the Martini, the Turf Club is, or could be, the first cocktail to combine gin and vermouth.
 It makes its first written appearance in George Winter's 1884 How To Mix Drinks–Bar-Keeper's Handbook as the "Turf Club" with later books most often merely titling the drink "Turf".

 The name Turf Club refers to the gentlemen's clubs of the late 1800s - early 1900s which operated as a combined restaurant, bar, meeting place and gambling den for the gentleman of the day.
 Captains of industry and the aristocracy have always liked horse racing, and where folk gather to watch racing there is bound to be betting.
 Many a 'turf accountant' (bookmaker) frequented such clubs and many a Turf Cocktail was consumed.

-One of the most famous of these gentlemen's clubs, The Turf Club, stood at the corner of Madison Avenue and 26th Street in New York.
+One of the most famous of these gentlemens' clubs, The Turf Club, stood at the corner of Madison Avenue and 26th Street in New York City.
 The building, Jerome Mansion, had pedigree, being the former home of Lady Randolph Churchill, the American mother of Winston Churchill - a man I suspect would have appreciated a well-made Turf Club cocktail.

-There are several versions of the Turf Club Cocktail - extracts from vintage cocktail books over the decades (shown in chronological order below) record how this drink evolved.
+There are several versions of the Turf Club Cocktail - extracts from vintage cocktail books over the decades (in chronological order below) record how this drink evolved.

 As mentioned above, the oldest mention of the Turf Club cocktail is in Winter's 1884 book.

 How To Mix Drinks-Bar-Keeper's Handbook 1884

-His recipe calls for "Peruvian Bitters" (Amargo Chuncho), we tried in this cocktails and work well, but we've substituted Angostura in our interpretation of his original Turf Club recipe.
+His recipe calls for "Peruvian Bitters" (Amargo Chuncho) which work well but, for ease of availavility, I've substituted aromatic bitters in my interpretation of his original Turf Club recipe.

 I've also adapted George Kappeler's 1895 Turf club recipe from his Modern American Drinks book.